ZhanaraZein/BookingApiProject/README.md

 ### Step 2: Run the search function using the script [BookingAPI-on-Query](BookingAPI-on-Query.py)

-* Open Command Prompt and specify the path to the folder where the scrip is saved by writing "cd folder adress".
+* Open Command Prompt and specify the path to the folder where the scrip is saved by writing "cd folder address".
 Press Enter.
 If the path is specified ignore this step.
 * When the folder is specified, write "python "BookingAPI-on-Query.py" outputdir".
 Press Enter.

 # How to Use The Query Script